 What made you decide to become a mental health provider?

 The decision to become a social worker and therapist was natural to me.
-I have always been drawn to the uniqueness of the human experience.
+The uniqueness of the human experience has always been fascinating.
 In fact, as a young child, I remember riding in the car as a passenger and as each car passed by, I felt curious about what people’s stories were.
-As I continued to follow my curiosity, I discovered the field of clinical social work in college.
+As I continued to follow my curiosity, I discovered the role of clinical social worker in college.
 I was so excited to have the opportunity to deeply study human behavior!
-Throughout college, I was able to work in a variety of mental health settings; these experiences further solidified my desire to continue pursuing the field of clinical social work.
+Throughout college, I was able to work in a variety of mental health settings; these experiences further solidified my desire to continue pursuing my career path as a clinical social worker.

 What are your areas of expertise?

 As I was pursuing my Bachelor’s of Social Work at the University of Michigan, I worked in an underserved area with families who were impacted by incarceration.
-In this setting, I served families by providing them with tools, empathy, and education needed to cope with the emotional impact of having a loved one incarcerated.
-I also worked as a case manager and advocate by connecting families with community resources such as access to clean water, housing, and state assistance.
+Here, I was providing families with tools, empathy, and education to cope with the emotional impact of the incarceration of a loved one.
+I also worked as a case manager; in this role, I connected families with community resources, such as access to clean water, housing, and state assistance.

 Following my work with families impacted by incarceration, I discovered how meaningful individual therapy can be and I wanted to focus my social work skills clinically.
 During graduate school, I worked in a community mental health setting.
 In this role, I provided weekly individual therapy to individuals who struggled with depression, anxiety, personality disorders, relationship difficulties and stress.
 Once I graduated with my Master’s of Social Work degree from Michigan State University, I pursued my passion for therapy in a partial hospitalization program providing group, family and individual therapy to those experiencing mood, anxiety and trauma-related disorders.

 My Skill Set and Beliefs